Semantic system

-After many years spent researching and leading experiments in the world of Indian modal music, Alain Daniélou published a book entitled Sémantique Musicale in which he proposes one of the most elaborated microtonal scales of just intonation.
+After many years spent researching and leading experiments in the world of Indian modal music, Daniélou published a book entitled Sémantique Musicale in which he proposes one of the most elaborated microtonal scales of just intonation.

 According to him, the human ear is able to identify and classify pitches by using binary, ternary and quinary frequency ratios as a reference point.
-This theory gives rise to the unequal division of the octave into 53 notes, with frequency ratios composed solely of products of powers of prime numbers 2, 3 and 5.
+This theory gives rise to the unequal division of the octave into 53 notes, with frequency ratios composed solely of products of powers of the prime numbers 2, 3 and 5.

 Underlying theory

 Alain Daniélou and ethnomusicology

 Alain Daniélou was an ethnomusicologist who, after studying singing with Charles Panzéra and composition with Max d'Ollone, settled in India.
 He dedicated his work to the study of Hindu music and religion.
-Following a long collaboration with the University of Santiniketan in Bengal, Tagore offered him the position of head of the music department, which was in charge of broadcasting the poet’s songs.
+Following a long collaboration with the University of Santiniketan in Bengal, Tagore offered him the position of head of the music department, which was in charge of broadcasting the poet's songs.
 He settled in Varanasi in 1935, where he was appointed director of the department of musicology of Banaras Hindu University in 1949.
 He was director of the Adyar Library and Research Centre in Madras from 1954 to 1956.
-Member of the French Institute of Pondicherry from 1957 to 1958, of the École française d'Extrême-Orient in 1959 and the Unesco International Music Council in 1960, Alain Danielou founded in 1963 an International Institute for Comparative Music Studies first in Berlin, then in Venice in 1969, and was director of both of them.
+He was a member of the French Institute of Pondicherry from 1957 to 1958, of the École française d'Extrême-Orient in 1959 and the Unesco International Music Council in 1960.
+Danielou founded an International Institute for Comparative Music Studies first in Berlin, then in Venice in 1969, and was director of both of them.